 "And delivered just Lot, vexed with the filthy conversation [life style] of the wicked: (For that righteous man dwelling among them, in seeing and hearing, vexed his righteous soul from day to day with their unlawful deeds;) The Lord knoweth how to deliver the godly out of temptations, and to reserve the unjust unto the day of judgment to be punished..."
 2 Peter 2:7-9, KJV

 The Bible tells us that Lot faced tribulation because of the unrighteousness around him.
 Likewise, Christians face tribulation just by being surrounded by evil.
 Sometimes our "flesh" enjoys it but our spirit, in communion with God, is troubled and tormented.

 Also notice in Rev. 7:14 it says, "came out of great tribulation..."
 It does not say, "came out of the great tribulation."
 The wording itself would seem to indicate that it is not referring to one specific event but to a general situation that Christians will find themselves in.

 You may disagree, but I believe from the clear Bible teaching on white robes and tribulation that this great tribulation mentioned in Rev. 7:14 refers to the trouble that all true believers - from creation to the Second Coming - face in this life.
 They have overcome the trials of this world under the corruption of sin and now rejoice in the presence of God.

 Limiting this tribulation seems to me to be making light of the tremendous suffering Christians have endured through the ages.
-Even in our own era, I am told, about 166,000 people a year lose their lives in the cause of Christ while over 200 million suffer physical danger or intense persecution.
+Even in our own era, I am told, over 4,000 people a year lose their lives in the cause of Christ while many more suffer physical danger or intense persecution.
 Great tribulation is here in many forms and the faithful who overcome will stand in white before the throne of God.